codeigniter4/CodeIgniter4/user_guide_src/source/libraries/encryption.rst

 -------------

 As noted above, the encryption drivers support different sets of encryption ciphers.
-We do recommend that you use driver-specific settings.

-The following are supported by OpenSSL:
+The following examples are supported by OpenSSL:

 ============== ============================== =========================================
 Cipher name    Key lengths (bits / bytes)     Supported modes